 the hypothesized test proportion is 0.50;

 p (denoted as “Exact Significance (2-tailed)”) = 0.096: the probability of finding our sample result is roughly 10% if the population proportion really is 50%.
 We generally reject our null hypothesis if p < 0.05 so our binomial test does not refute the hypothesis that our population median is 79.5.
-Before we move on, let's take a close look at what our 2-tailed significance level of 0.096 really means.
+Before we move on, let's take a close look at what our 2-tailed p-value of 0.096 really means.

 The Binomial Distribution

 Statistically, drawing 18 respondents from a population in which 50% scores 80 or higher is similar to flipping a balanced coin 18 times in a row: we could flip anything between 0 and 18 heads.
 If we repeat our 18 coin flips over and over again, the sampling distribution of the number of heads will closely resemble the binomial distribution shown below.

 The most likely outcome is 9 heads with a probability around 0.19 or 19%.
 P = 0.048 for outcomes of 5 or fewer heads (red area).
 Now, reporting this 1-tailed p-value suggests that none of the other outcomes would refute the null hypothesis.
 This does not hold because 13 or more heads are also highly unlikely.
 So we should take into account our deviation of 4 heads from the expected 9 heads in both directions and add up their probabilities.
 This results in our 2-tailed p-value of 0.096.